Your iPad Bluetooth not working is one of the most common and frustrating problems that you will experience as a regular iPad user.

 Sometimes your Bluetooth issue can be resolved by simply restarting your iPad, as this will reset the network and allow things to start with a fresh slate.

-Step 1: Press and hold one of your volume buttons and the side button on your iPad until a slider appears on the screen.
+Step 1: Press and hold one of your volume and the side buttons on your iPad until a slider appears on the screen.

 Step 2: Drag the slider to turn off your iPad.